 Mr. Homrig has a demonstrated ability to translate complex technological issues into core themes that persuade juries.
-He regularly tries cases across the country, including in state and federal courts in California, Delaware, Texas, and before the International Trade Commission (ITC).
+He regularly tries cases across the country, including in state and federal courts in California, Texas, Delaware, and before the International Trade Commission (ITC).

 Academic and Public Service